tact-lang/tact/README.md

 npm i -g @tact-lang/compiler
 ```

-It will make the `tact` compiler available on your PATH, as well as a convenient `unboc` disassembler of a contract's code compiled into a [Bag of Cells](https://docs.tact-lang.org/book/cells/#cells-boc) `.boc` format.
+It will make the `tact` compiler available on your PATH, as well as:
+* a convenient `unboc` disassembler of a contract's code compiled into a [Bag of Cells](https://docs.tact-lang.org/book/cells/#cells-boc) `.boc` format.
+* a formatter `tact-fmt`, which can format or check individual Tact files and directories.

 ### Tooling